ssdean/i3cfg/README.md

-polkit-gnome           | Legacy polkit authentication agent for GNOME pulseaudio-alsa        | ALSA Configuration for PulseAudio ranger                 | Simple, vim-like file manager ttf-font-awesome       | Iconic font designed for Bootstrap ttf-inconsolata        | Monospace font for pretty code listings and for the terminal
+polkit-gnome           | Legacy polkit authentication agent for GNOME pulseaudio-alsa        | ALSA Configuration for PulseAudio ranger                 | Simple, vim-like file manager rofi                    | A window switcher, application launcher and dmenu replacement ttf-font-awesome       | Iconic font designed for Bootstrap ttf-inconsolata        | Monospace font for pretty code listings and for the terminal